danielbrouwer08/IN4400/README.md

 # Group 14 IN4400
 This repository contains the Python code for the Bitcoin analysis of the course Program and Datascience for the 99%.
-In the map src the Python scripts can be found.
+In the directory "src" the Python scripts can be found.

 ### blockchain.py
 This is the script that collects real-time data (run this first for a few minutes)